gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Get-AIPScannerStatus.md

 PS C:\Windows\system32> $x.NodesInfo[0].Summary
 ```

-The output displays a long list of details about the scan on the selected node.
+The output displays a long list of details about the scan on the selected node, such as the number of scanned, classified, and labeled files, and the number of bytes scanned.
 For example:

 ```powershell
 ScannerID               : t-contoso1-T298-corp.contoso.com